Industrial REITs Continue To Thrive From Amazon's Growth

 Based on dividend yield, industrial REITs rank towards the bottom, paying an average yield of 3.1%.
 Industrial REITs pay out roughly 83% of their available cash flow, slightly higher than the sector average.

 Within the sector, we note the varying strategies of the eight REITs.
-STAG and LPT command the highest dividend yields, but its important to see how they do it.
-STAG pays out close to 100% of available cash flow, giving them less flexibility to deploy their capital towards development and leaving very little cushion to maintain the dividend if fundamentals weaken.
+STAG and LPT command the highest dividend yields, but it's important to see how they do it.
+STAG pays out close to 100% of available cash flow, giving it less flexibility to deploy its capital towards development and leaving very little cushion to maintain the dividend if fundamentals weaken.
 Investors should expect more limited dividend growth potential from REITs that pay out excessive amounts of available cash flows.
 For investors seeking yield and dividend growth, we see PLD, DCT, DRE, and PLD as more attractive options.

 Bottom Line

 Industrial REITs have been the prime beneficiary of the growth in e-commerce over the past decade.
 Demand for high-quality logistics warehouse space near high-density metro areas has been robust.
 Q1 earnings exceeded expectations across the board.
-Leasing activity continues to be impressive, occupancy has reached record levels, and apart for pockets of oversupply, supply growth has remained relatively in-check.
+Leasing activity continues to be impressive, occupancy has reached record levels, and apart from pockets of oversupply, supply growth has remained relatively in check.

-Rent growth continues to be impressive, rising over 7% YoY in Q1 across the sector and occupancy is now above 96%.
+Rent growth continues to be impressive, rising over 7% YoY in Q1 across the sector, and occupancy is now above 96%.
 E-commerce continues to drive demand.
 Industrial REITs reported the best Q1 earnings across any real estate sector.
 The outlook for 7-9% annualized FFO growth over the next two years appears achievable if GDP remains strong

 During REITWeek, executives expressed confidence that fundamentals should continue to be strong for the foreseeable future.
 They cited factors that have contributed to relatively modest supply growth such as the lack of desirable space for new development, high construction costs, a tighter financing environment, and longer permitting processes.